neilzone/FireBrick_graph_downloader/README.md

 # Requirements
 * A web server
+* Probably a Linux machine, with bash and curl
-* A FireBrick, with a user account which you can access from the IP address from which you will be running this script, and which has at least read access to the web interface
+* A FireBrick, with a user account which you can access from the IP address from which you will be running this script, and which has at least read access to the web interface.
+Since this script stores the password in plaintext, it would make sensible to create a specific user only for this script, make it a "read only" account, and lock down the account so that it can be accessed only from the IP address of the machine running the script.
 * [CQMmerge](https://github.com/revk/CQMmerge) installed (for which you'll probably need some dev libraries installed on your machine; read the error codes from the make process

 # How to use it